Overview: Field Experiences

 See = Objectively describe what is happening in your own and others’ video clips, using specific behavioral language

 Reflect and Improve = Observe your practice, assess, analyze, and implement quantifiable positive change

 For more information about our service learning and applied assignments requirements, please contact Lynn Dietrich, program director (firstname.lastname@example.org).

 These forms are provided for your reference.
 Our students will provide you with specific forms that need to be completed.

 - Service-Learning Participation Agreement: Our students will ask you to complete this form.

 - Parent Permission Media Release: Our students must obtain parent permission to video children, using either this form or your site’s existing media release.

-- ECFS Online Program Agreement: Our students complete this form, which includes appropriate behaviors in service-learning sites, such as maintaining child confidentiality and the proper uses of video and images. [link to form]
+- ECE Online Program Agreement: Our students complete this form, which includes appropriate behaviors in service-learning sites, such as maintaining child confidentiality and the proper uses of video and images. [link to form]